neunzehnhundert97/VexRiscv-Profiler/README.md

 * [graphviz](https://graphviz.org/) (dot) to generate images

-## Preparation of your executables
+## Preparation

 The profiler generates raw traces by watching changes in the **mscratch** register, which must be accessable in the simulation.
-The easiest way to achive this is using the CSRPlugin shipped with this repo, which is similar to the original plugin with the mscratch register made visible.
+The easiest way to achive this is customizing the CSR plugin of your current VexRiscv configuration.
+Simply copy the plugin, change packages etc., find the declaration of mscratch and append *.addTag(Verilator.public)* to its definition.

 To insert meaningful values in this register, the -finstrument-functions flag for gcc can be used, which inserts function calls at the start and end of every function.